Healthy Grocery List (Includes template)

 - Kiwi

-- Red fruits: strawberries, raspberries, blueberries (or in its frozen version to have as a resource in the freezer).
+- Red fruits: strawberries, raspberries, blueberries (or in their frozen version to have as a resource in the freezer).

 Vegetables